oyvinmar/dotfiles/README.md

 ## Installation

-### OS X Notes
+### macOS Notes

 You need to have [XCode](https://developer.apple.com/downloads/index.action?=xcode) or, at the very minimum, the [XCode Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools), which are available as a much smaller download.

-The easiest way to install the XCode Command Line Tools in OSX 10.9+ is to open up a terminal, type `xcode-select --install` and [follow the prompts](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).
+The easiest way to install the XCode Command Line Tools in macOS 10.9+ is to open up a terminal, type `xcode-select --install` and [follow the prompts](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).

-_Tested in OSX 10.10_
+_Tested in macOS 10.14_

 ### Ubuntu Notes